-The curriculum is an accelerated, cohort format that follows an established sequence of courses over an 18-month period.
-Each course lasts 5 weeks, meeting Wednesday evening and Saturday morning.
+The curriculum is an accelerated, cohort format that follows an established sequence of courses over an 18 month period.
+Each course lasts 5 weeks meeting on Saturday.
 The cohort model encourages the development of lifelong colleagues as students collaborate on group projects and discuss policy and subject matter related to the field of study.